nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 LDAP Commands
 -------------

-These LDAP commands appear only when you have enabled the LDAP backend.
+These LDAP commands appear only when you have enabled the LDAP backend on your Apps page.
 Then you can run the following LDAP commands with ``occ``.

 Search for an LDAP user, using this syntax::